- The tax reform bill that passed in December 2017 eliminated the ability to recharacterize Roth conversions for taxable years after 2017.

 Using recharacterization as a strategy

 The tax cost of a conversion can be managed by using recharacterization strategically.
 Instead of just one conversion or multiple conversions into one Roth IRA account, separate conversions into separate Roth IRA accounts can be done—either by asset type or even by individual investments.
-Then only those Roth IRAs that have declined in value can be recharacterized.
-Current rules allow recharacterizion by account.
-A single account conversions means effectively recharacterizing a pro rata portion of the gains on all other investments, as well as the losses.
-In fact, if an overall portfolio gains, a recharacterization may not make sense at all, and be a potentially missed hopportunity to save on the tax cost of conversion on the parts of the portfolio that did decline.
+Then only those Roth IRAs that have declined in value would be recharacterized.
+Current rules (i.e., the rules that apply to conversions made in 2017) allow recharacterizion by account.
+A single account conversion means effectively recharacterizing a pro rata portion of the gains on all other investments, as well as the losses.
+In fact, if an overall portfolio gains, a recharacterization may not make sense at all, and be a potentially missed opportunity to save on the tax cost of conversion on the parts of the portfolio that did decline.

-Once the recharacterization deadline has passed (usually the following October 15, but if it falls on a weekend, the deadline is the following Monday), consolidating Roth IRAs into a single account again to make them easier to manage may be something to consider.
+Once the October 15, 2018 recharacterization deadline has passed, consolidating Roth IRAs into a single account again to make them easier to manage may be something to consider.

-Converting by asset class enables Caroline to keep the Roth IRA accounts that have increased in value and recharacterize those that haven’t, which could potentially save her $3,500 on the tax cost of the conversions.
+Converting by asset class enables Caroline to keep the Roth IRA accounts that have increased in value and recharacterize those that haven't, which could potentially save her $3,500 on the tax cost if she converts the stocks to a Roth again at the lower stock prices.
 She may even want to separate conversions further by individual investments.

 Think before acting

 Recharacterization may be a chance to reduce the tax liability on a Roth IRA conversion.
 The rules can be confusing, so make sure to check with a tax adviser to understand the potential impact on your tax situation.
-For example, choosing to recharacterize and then reconvert, the taxable amount may shift from one tax year to another, which may or may not be a good thing.
+With the tax law changing in 2018, it's vital to be sure of your decisions.